 With DSP, we can achieve results that are beyond the capabilities of tape and bucket-brigade devices.
 Digital delay circuits can have extremely long delay times and can repeat the same sound back indefinitely without any signal degradation (other than the losses from the ADC and DAC).

 Digital processing is beyond the scope of this article.
 The main point here is that digital delay pedals are extremely versatile.

 Early digital equipment may have suffered from the conversions from analog to digital and back to analog.
 Many of today’s pedals have 24-bit resolution or greater and sound superb.

 Of course, purists would argue that any conversion degrades the signal.
-While it’s true that it certainly does, to an extent, it’s also true that tape and BBD delays cause severe degradation to delayed signal in terms of EQ and distortion.
+While it’s true that it certainly does, to an extent, it’s also true that tape and BBD delays cause severe degradation to delayed signals in terms of EQ and distortion.
 Pick your poison!

 Digital delay is often cherished (and criticized) for being bright, clean, clinical and exact in its reproduction and delaying of the original audio signal.

 The Boss DD-8 (link to check the price on Amazon) is a fantastic example of a digital delay pedal.

 The DD-8 is featured in My New Microphone’s Top 13 Best Delay Pedals For Guitar & Bass.

 Boss is featured in the following My New Microphone articles: